Dandragu99/tartas-frontend/README.md

 Frontend application developed with Angular as part of a full-stack e-commerce project for personalized cakes.

-This project was created as a personal/family-oriented application and was also used as my final project for DAM (Desarrollo de Aplicaciones Multiplataforma).
-The project was presented and approved with a final grade of 8.1.
+This project was created as a personal and family-oriented application for a custom cake business idea.
+It was also used as my final degree project, allowing me to apply full-stack development concepts in a practical scenario.

 ---